ElijahKSmith/BAG-Calculator/README.md

 - List of all Students in the game, which you can select and modify the levels/gear of to represent that Student's state in your game.
 - Selected students will be saved in your browser's local storage, so it will persist throughout usages of the application.
-- List of all missions and the ability to calculate the best team(s) for each mission based on your unlocked Students.
+- List of all missions and the ability to calculate the best unit(s) for each mission based on your unlocked Students.
 - Mobile browser support.

 Future releases (not in [v1.0](https://github.com/ElijahKSmith/BAG-Calculator/milestone/1)) may include: